 It can also be inflated to become a curtain boom for rougher waters on the right.
 The permanent floatation along both sides of the boom should provide more resistance in areas where abrasion is a problem.

-The line where all the plastic bottles, dead fish and flip flops are found.
-In some cases the low tide line is difficult to find without local knowledge.
+The line on a shore where all the plastic bottles, dead fish and flip flops are found is the high tide mark.
+In many cases the low tide line is difficult to find without local knowledge.

 The photo right shows the boom positioned correctly passing the high water mark shown by the line of seaweed.